-Wearing the outboard kill switch is important.
+Wearing the outboard kill cord is important.
 If you’re the driver — particularly if you’re alone — and happen to fall out, it’s likely that the dinghy will travel in a circle and hit you.

 Believe me, you don’t want to be hit by a prop.
 As a teenager, twice I helped rescue someone who had been hit and I never want to see injuries like those again (one was a diver and one a water-skier; dinghies weren’t involved).